humdrum-tools/humdrum-documentation/guide/ch37/index.md

 involved in preparing electronic musical documents in the Humdrum format.
 In general, the following discussion pertains to the production of electronic documents representing musical score information.
-However, the basic procedures are applicable to any kind of data \-- from sound recordings to historical choreographies of ballets.
+However, the basic procedures are applicable to any kind of data &mdash; from sound recordings to historical choreographies of ballets.